-Best practices for accessible desktop websites and applications have been established on a global scale through various international guidelines and legislation, yet these standards have been slow to evolve and account for the digital accessibility of mobile devices.
+Best practices for website accessibility have been established on a global scale through various international guidelines and legislation, yet these standards have been slow to evolve and address digital accessibility for mobile devices.

-Moving forward, accessible mobile technology will be essential for continuing our progress towards a more just digital society that does not exclude a significant portion of the world’s population with disabilities or impairments.
-Now that accessible websites have become the rule, rather than the exception, the logical next frontier in the movement for a more inclusive digital world is accessible mobile device technology.
+Moving forward, accessible mobile technology will be essential for continuing our progress towards a more just society that does not exclude those with disabilities or impairments from the benefits of digital tools and services.
+Accessible websites have become the standard, rather than the exception, so it stands to reason that mobile devices are the logical next frontier in the pursuit of a more inclusive digital world.

 How Current Standards Apply to Mobile